-Blood tests and imaging scans such as an MRI may be used to rule out disorders that can cause problems similar to those of Meniere's disease, such as a tumor in the brain or multiple sclerosis.
+Lab tests, imaging scans and other tests may be used to rule out conditions.
+Some other conditions can cause problems like those of Meniere's disease, such as a brain tumor or multiple sclerosis.

-- Motion sickness medications, such as meclizine or diazepam (Valium), may reduce the spinning sensation and help control nausea and vomiting.
+- Motion sickness medicines.
+Medicines such as meclizine (Antivert) or diazepam (Valium), may lessen the spinning feeling and help control nausea and vomiting.

-- Anti-nausea medications, such as promethazine, might control nausea and vomiting during an episode of vertigo.
+- Anti-nausea medicines.
+Medicines such as promethazine, might control nausea and vomiting during a vertigo attack.

-Your doctor may prescribe a medication to reduce fluid retention (diuretic) and suggest that you limit your salt intake.
-For some people, this combination helps control the severity and frequency of Meniere's disease symptoms.
+Your health care provider may prescribe a medicine to reduce fluid retention and suggest limiting your salt intake.
+This helps control the intensity and amount of Meniere's disease symptoms in some people.

 Noninvasive therapies and procedures

-Some people with Meniere's disease may benefit from other noninvasive therapies and procedures, such as:
+Some people with Meniere's disease may benefit from procedures that don't include surgery, such as:

 - Rehabilitation.
-If you have balance problems between episodes of vertigo, vestibular rehabilitation therapy might improve your balance.
+If you have balance problems between vertigo attacks, vestibular rehabilitation therapy might improve your balance.

 - Hearing aid.
 A hearing aid in the ear affected by Meniere's disease might improve your hearing.
-Your doctor can refer you to an audiologist to discuss what hearing aid options would be best for you.
+Your health care provider can refer you to an ear doctor, also called an audiologist, to talk about the best hearing aids for you.

-If the conservative treatments listed above aren't successful, your doctor might recommend some of these more-aggressive treatments.
+If conservative treatments aren't successful, your care provider might suggest more intense treatments.

 Middle ear injections

-If vertigo attacks associated with Meniere's disease are severe and debilitating and other treatments don't help, surgery might be an option.
+If vertigo attacks from Meniere's disease are severe and hard to bear and other treatments don't help, surgery might be an option.
 Procedures include:

 - Vestibular nerve section.
-This procedure involves cutting the nerve that connects balance and movement sensors in your inner ear to the brain (vestibular nerve).
-This procedure usually corrects problems with vertigo while attempting to preserve hearing in the affected ear.
-It requires general anesthesia and an overnight hospital stay.
+This procedure involves cutting the vestibular nerve to block information about movement from getting to the brain.
+The vestibular nerve sends balance and movement information from your inner ear to the brain.
+This procedure usually improves vertigo and keeps hearing in the diseased ear.
+Most people need medicine that puts them in a sleep-like state, called general anesthesia, and an overnight hospital stay.

 Lifestyle and home remedies

-To avoid triggering a vertigo attack, try the following.
+To avoid causing a vertigo attack, try the following.

 Coping and support

 Meniere's disease can affect your social life, your productivity and the overall quality of your life.
-Learn all you can about your condition.
+Learn all you can about your health problem.

-Talk to people who share the condition, possibly in a support group.
-Group members can provide information, resources, support and coping strategies.
-Ask your doctor or therapist about groups in your area or look for information from the Vestibular Disorders Association.
+Talk to people who have Meniere's disease, such as in a support group.
+Group members can give information, resources, support and coping tips.
+Ask your health care provider or therapist about groups in your area or look for information from the Vestibular Disorders Association.

 Preparing for an appointment

-You're likely to first see your family doctor.
-Your primary care doctor might refer you to an ear, nose and throat (ENT) specialist, a hearing specialist (audiologist), or a nervous system specialist (neurologist).
+You're likely to first see your family health care provider.
+Your primary care provider might refer you to an ear, nose and throat (ENT) specialist, a hearing specialist (audiologist), or a nervous system specialist (neurologist).

 What you can do

-When you make the appointment, ask if there's anything you need to do in advance, such as fasting before a test.
+When you make the appointment, ask if there's anything you need to do beforehand, such as fasting before a test.
 Make a list of:

-- Your symptoms, especially those you have during an episode, how long they last and how often they occur
+- Your symptoms, especially those you have during an attack, how long they last and how often they happen

 - Key personal information, including major stresses, recent life changes and family medical history